We reuse and recycle more waste from our manufacturing facilities than any other automaker.

 Other operational waste also comes full circle and is often reused as plant supplies.
 For example, paint sludge from our Lansing Grand River plant has been turned into plastic material and used as shipping containers durable enough to hold Chevrolet Volt and Cruze engine components.

 Recycling makes good business sense.
-We generate about $1billion in recycling and reuse revenue annually.
+In recent years, we have generated over $1 billion in revenue from scrap sales and recycling, activities around the world.
 We view it from a systems perspective so that we not only protect the environment, but eliminate cost and increase efficiency.

 One recycling project we’re particularly proud of is working with our suppliers to convert 227 miles of booms from the Gulf of Mexico oil spill and turn them into components for air deflectors in the Chevrolet Volt.
 Our efforts kept approximately 212,500 pounds of oil spill waste from entering our nation’s landfills.
 The air deflectors are made with 25% plastic caps from our plants, 25% oil boom material, 25% post-consumer plastic bottles and 25% scrap test tires.